 Normally I’d say, just use basic food coloring, but if you want brilliant, core color, buy great food coloring.

-Elevate them on bowls, stemware, or even cake plates to separate them from all the other treats.
+- Elevate the deviled bloodshot eyeballs on bowls, stemware, or even cake plates to separate them from all the other treats.

 Read the recipe, it’s fast and easy and of course, you can watch the video for that as well.